LuanGardenalli/Pisa-REX_IFN_Analysis/README.md

 *pisaRex_pairwiseReport.R:* Provides a statistical/differential regulation report for the pair of interest.
 Calculated using the empirical Bayes method (limma).

+*GSEA_Ranked_List.R:* Outputs the pre-ranked lists used for GSEA analysis.

 *DIABLO.R:* Performs a multiblock (s)PLS-DA analysis using the mixOmics package.

-*GSEA_Ranked_List.R:* Outputs the pre-ranked lists used for GSEA analysis.

 ## Figures:

-Code used to generate the main figures of the paper can be found in the "Figures" folder.
+All R scripts utilized to generate the primary manuscript visualizations are located in the Figures/ directory.

-## Main R Packages used:
+## Main Dependencies:

+The analysis was performed in R, leveraging the tidyverse syntax alongside standard Bioconductor tools.
+Main packages utilized include:

 ```
 Tidyverse 2.0.0